-This document is intended to serve as a quick reference guide for mail list managers.
-It will briefly outline some of the more common tasks that are assigned to persons who "own" a list, normally a novice list administrator who only needs to know about a few of Mailman's features.
-Persons wanting a complete reference for all of Mailman's list administration functions should read the list administrator manual for complete information.
+This document briefly outlines some of the common tasks that are assigned to persons who "own" a list.
+Persons wanting a complete reference for all of Mailman's list administration functions should read the list Administrator Guide for complete information.

 If you did not keep this note, you should be able to find your list’s administrative by following the example below: